renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 You also have a certain number of *wealth dots*.
 Each dot has a wealth level; you get three dots at your wealth level, and four dots at each lower level.
-(Wealth Level 0 is specials: since it represents absolute poverty—the lack of any meaningful wealth—you don't get any level 0 wealth dots.)
+(Wealth Level 0 is specials: since it represents absolute poverty — the lack of any meaningful wealth — you don't get any level 0 wealth dots.)

-As an example, Fire the scholar has wealth level 3—he's an educated professional, and he makes a comfortable living for himself.
+As an example, Fire the scholar has wealth level 3 — he's an educated professional, and he makes a comfortable living for himself.
-He gets 3 dots at level 3, 4 dots at level 2, and 4 dots at level 1—and, of course, no dots at level 0, since there aren't level 0 wealth dots.
+He gets 3 dots at level 3, 4 dots at level 2, and 4 dots at level 1 — and, of course, no dots at level 0, since there aren't level 0 wealth dots.

 Your wealth dots start out *full*, but they can also be *depleted*.
 A depleted dot isn't gone, it's just taped-out; you've used the liquid part of those assets, so they can't be used in bartering (see Bartering below).